alexrs/gas/README.md

 A command-line tool that brings AI-powered assistance to your Git workflow.

+**Note:** This project is just a demo of how to use Cohere models with Hugging Face Inference Providers.
+For more information, check out [the docs.](https://huggingface.co/docs/inference-providers/en/providers/cohere)

 ## Features

 - **Explain Changes** (`git diff | gas explain`): Get an AI-powered explanation of your Git changes in plain English